evanlCoDe/BSautododge/README.md

 ---

+## Experimental Testing and Modifications

+### Goal
+Minimize background noise and significantly improve the precision of tracking and locking onto the projectile (cannonball).
+### Methods & Results
+1. Enhancing Identification Features
+- Method: Shifted the image tracking feature from Grayscale to Hue Feature to perform motion tracking.
+- Result: Effectively eliminated significant flooring noise, making the projectile and moving objects much more distinct.
+This adjustment succeeded because most background noise exhibits minimal movement, whereas the target object features highly saturated and vivid coloring.
+2. Optimizing the Tracking Algorithm
+- Problem Statement: Although the modified features from Method 1 clearly captured the target within the Region of Interest (ROI), the initial tracking algorithm still failed to actively track and follow the object.
+- Attempt 2.1: Tweaking Lucas-Kanade Optical Flow Parameters (cv2.calcOpticalFlowPyrLK)
+  - Action: Expanded the search window and added an extra pyramid level (winSize=(31, 31), maxLevel=4) to accommodate fast motion of up to 500 px/sec (approximately 17 px of displacement between 30 FPS frames).
+  - Result: Unsuccessful.
+The algorithm was still unable to maintain a stable track.
+- Attempt 2.2: Implementing a New Tracking Algorithm (Final Solution)
+  - Action: Replaced the optical flow method with a Hue-based Absolute Frame Differencing algorithm.
+  - Technical Core: This approach leverages a dynamic Region of Interest (ROI) combined with morphological image processing to accurately estimate the moving center of the object.
+  - Result: Successful.
+This algorithm resolved the tracking failures and successfully locked onto the high-speed target.

+---

 ## Disclaimer

 This project was developed solely for educational and research purposes to explore computer vision and object tracking techniques.
 Any use of this software that violates a game's Terms of Service or results in account restrictions, suspensions, or bans (including actions taken by Supercell) is the sole responsibility of the user.
 The developers assume no responsibility or liability for any consequences arising from the use or misuse of this software.